Kiwi shearing gangs flee Kangaroo Island fires

 The evacuation of Parndana on the Kangaro Island south coast was ordered on Thursday morning, and was the second flight for safety in a week for former World and Golden Shears woolhandling champion Tina Rimene, of Masterton, employed by Kangaroo Island main-centre Kingscote contractor Stewart Sandilands, who is from Havelock North.

-Evacuated to Baudin on the north coast and holed-up in nearby Penny Shore, she told Hawke's Bay Today reporter and Shearing Sports New Zealand media officer Doug Laing early Thgursday evening (NZDT): "I think by the maps we may have all just lost our homes.
+Evacuated to Baudin on the north coast and holed-up in nearby Penny Shore, she told Hawke's Bay Today reporter and Shearing Sports New Zealand media officer Doug Laing early Thursday evening (NZDT): "I think by the maps we may have all just lost our homes.
 Very sad."

 The island is a popular destination for workers from New Zealand woolsheds, and Rimene said the majority of the employees are from Hawke's Bay, including partner and shearer Jackson Haraki, from Hastings.